 Apart from its impressive chapels, it’s also known as the resting place of the queen and as the home of an impressive art collection.

-➤ If you’re interested in learning more about these amazing constructions, the Guided Tour of Cathedral and Royal Chapel will take you back in time to trace the history of Spain’s Catholic monarchs, discovering the details that make Granada such a unique city, and learning about its fascinating history. ➥ BOOK IT HERE
+➤ If you’re interested in learning more about these amazing constructions, the Granada: 3-Hour Cathedral and Royal Chapel Tour will take you back in time to trace the history of Spain’s Catholic monarchs, discovering the details that make Granada such a unique city, and learning about its fascinating history. ➥ BOOK IT HERE

 READ ALSO: 18 Best Granada Tours To Book This Year